Alberta–British Columbia foothills forests

 The Alberta–British Columbia foothills forests are a temperate coniferous forests ecoregion of Western Canada, as defined by the World Wildlife Fund (WWF) categorization system.
 This ecoregion borders Canada's taiga and contains a mix of subarctic forest and temperate forest species as a result.
 This makes the region an ecotone region, or a region that acts as a buffer between two other biomes.

 Setting

 This ecoregion covers two separate areas: the rolling foothills of the Rocky Mountains of Alberta and further west a smaller area of the hills and valleys of central British Columbia.
 The Clear Hills in the north of the region are steeper.

 Average annual temperature vary from -0.5 to 2 C with the summer temperatures around 14 C dropping in winter to -17.5 C in the north and -10 C in the south.

 Flora

 The forests are a mixture dominated by lodgepole pine (Pinus contorta), jack pine (Pinus banksiana), trembling aspen (Populus tremuloides), black spruce (Picea mariana), and white spruce (Picea glauca).
-Other trees include balsam poplar (populus balsamifera), paper birch (Betula papyrifera) and balsam fir (Abies balsamifera).
+Other trees include balsam poplar (populus balsamifera), paper birch (Betula papyrifera), balsam fir (Abies balsamifera) and tamarack (Larix laricina).